SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 #### V_SYS_CHK_INT_MON_ELEV_DEPTH

 This view returns the current depths and elevations from D_INTERVAL_MONITOR as well as BH_GND_ELEV, BH_GND_BOTTOM_ELEV and BH_BOTTOM_DEPTH from D_BOREHOLE.
 The ASSIGNED_ELEV is extracted from D_LOCATION_ELEV and LOC_ELEV_MASL_ORIG is from V_SYS_ELEV_ORIGINAL.
 This should be used as a check between the borehole depth and screened interval depth.

+#### V_SYS_CHK_INT_MISSING

+Assembles information from D_LOCATION for input into D_INTERVAL where no record currently exists.
+This only applies to regional locations specified through the LOC_STUDY field in D_LOCATION.

+Note that this is limited to interval types [Well or Borehole], [Surface Water], [Climate Station] and [Pumping Station].

+#### V_SYS_CHK_INT_MON_MISSING

+Assembles information from D_INTERVAL for input into D_INTERVAL_MONITOR where no record currently exists.
+This only applies to regional locations specified through the LOC_STUDY field in D_LOCATION.

+Note that this is limited to interval types [Surface Water Flow Gauge], [Surface Water Spot Stage Elevation], [Screen Information Omitted] and [Pumping Station].

+Used in conjunction with V_SYS_CHK_INT_MISSING, this allows locations to be included in the V_CON_\* views highlighting their missing information.

 #### V_SYS_CHK_INT_REF_ELEV